Ireland opens banking inquiry after bankers escape jail

 The government said in a statement it hoped a motion to establish the inquiry would be put to parliament next Tuesday.

-Anglo Irish became synonymous with the casino-style lending practices that drove the "Celtic Tiger" boom and subsequent bust, but the country's two largest lenders, Allied Irish Banks (ALBK.I) and Bank of Ireland (BKIR.I), also required multi-billion-euro bailouts.
+Anglo Irish became synonymous with the casino-style lending practices that drove the "Celtic Tiger" boom and subsequent bust, but the country's two largest lenders, Allied Irish Banks and Bank of Ireland, also required multi-billion-euro bailouts.

 Public outrage in Ireland, where public-sector salaries have been cut and taxes hiked as a direct result of the crisis, intensified after a newspaper last year published transcripts of taped telephone conversations between executives of Anglo Irish Bank.